Comic Market 97 : December 28(Sat) to Dec 31(Tue), 2019 at Tokyo Big Sight [Genres/Topics by Day and Hall]

 - West Halls 1-4, South Halls 1-4

-- Entrance plaza and other areas within Tokyo Big Sight
+- Entrance plaza and other areas around Tokyo Big Sight.
+Please see the map

 - Aomi Exhibition Halls